salcedoe/MtMdocs/docs/imageProcessing/ImageIntro.md

 **`imageViewer`** is the basic image viewer app that is included in the MATLAB Image Processing toolbox.
 (1) {.annotate}

-1. imageViewer is only recently developed app in MATLAB.
+1. imageViewer is only a recently developed app in MATLAB.
 The previous image viewer tool was called **`imtool`**.
 This tool has similar functionality to imageViewer but looks and operates a little differently.
-Refer to the MATLAB documentation for more information
+Refer to the MATLAB documentation for more information.

 You can launch **`imageViewer`** from the Apps tab.
 Click on the Image Viewer icon: